-- How universities can develop effective prevention strategies,
+- Campus culture - and how universities can develop effective prevention strategies;

-- Where the disciplinary and reporting process can be improved to support victims, and
+- Disciplinary and reporting process - where they can be improved to support victims; and

-- Opportunities for creating partnerships and putting in place coordinated, effective approaches to removing sexual harassment from universities.
+- Creating partnerships - the opportunities for putting in place coordinated, effective approaches to removing sexual harassment from universities.